GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (200).md

 **Casting Time**: 2 actions

 **Effect**: Using a combination of metaphysical forces and a spark of psychic energy, you bestow a mindless creature you touch with a missive or order, which can take the form of a single word, that is accompanied by a gesture.
+It will follow it to the best of its ability, but mind that it will take the demand in the most literal manner as it is a mindless creature.

 **At Higher Tiers**: For each tier above minimum, you may increase the range by 5 yards.